bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-localizing-settings.md

 Widget templates support both [ISO 639‑1](https://en.wikipedia.org/wiki/ISO_639-1) and [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) code schemes.
 The language code must follow a set format of two lowercase letters for a two-letter code system or two lowercase letters, a dash, and at least two alphanumeric characters for a multiple-character code system.

 <Callout type="info">
-#### Note
   * Translations must start with the `i18n.` prefix.
   * Language code must contain a default value.
   * You can reuse translations within the widget template schema, but translations within the `schema_translations.json` file must be unique.
 </Callout>